mattdoiron/idfplus/README.rst

 Open Source and Cross Platform
 ------------------------------

-The tool is written in Python_ (v2.7.14) using PySide2_ 5.12.2 for a graphical library, and the source code is available under the GPLv3 open source licence.
-It is currently working on both Ubuntu 16.04+ and Windows 7/8/10, but will eventually work on Mac OSX as well.
+The tool is written in Python_ (v3.7.x) using PySide2_ 5.13.1 for a graphical library, and the source code is available under the GPLv3 open source licence.
+It is currently working on both Ubuntu 18.04+ and Windows 10, but should work on Mac OSX as well.

 .. _Python: https://www.python.org/
 .. _PySide2: https://www.qt.io/qt-for-python